nexmo-se/vonage-ai-asr-connector/README.md

-# ASR Connector for Vonage AI Studio to use an external ASR engine
+# ASR Connector for Vonage AI Studio

->>> TBD update below content <<< NOT RELEVANT AT THE MOMENT !!!!!!!

 ## What this sample HTTP AI Agent and ASR Connector do

-It shows you can use a third-party ASR (Automatic Speech Recognition) engine with a Vonage AI Agent.</br>
+It shows how you can use a third-party ASR (Automatic Speech Recognition) engine with a Vonage AI Agent.</br>

-An HTTP type **AI agent** (created in or imported to Vonage AI Studio) uses the **ASR Connector** to handle the voice connectivity including PSTN phone calls, WebRTC calls, or SIP calls, and the ASR engine connection, for speech recognition.</br>
+An HTTP type **AI agent** (created in or imported to Vonage AI Studio) uses the **ASR Connector** which handles the voice connectivity including PSTN phone calls, WebRTC calls, or SIP calls, as well as the ASR engine connection, for speech recognition.</br>

-How the call flow happens with the sample HTTP AI Agent and the ASR Connector in this repository,</br>
+How the call flow happens with the sample HTTP AI Agent and the ASR Connector in this repository:</br>
 - A phone call is established first with, let's say, a customer,</br>
 - Customer interacts with the Voice bot (via the AI agent),</br>
-- Call gets transferred to, let's say, a live agent, and connection with the AI agent is terminated. </br>
+- Call gets transferred to, let's say, a live agent, and the connection with the AI agent is terminated. </br>

 ## How this sample HTTP AI Agent and ASR Connector work